Accenture-Intel/gradient_boosting_refresh/README.md

  - [Appendix](https://github.com/Accenture-Intel/xgboost_refresh/blob/main/README.md#appendix)

 ## Description
-As part of an Accenture-Intel partnership aimed at accelerating client transformation and driving co-innovation through cutting-edge technology and inudstry experience, we are showcasing Intel's Ice Lake capabilities through an opitimized XGBoost framework.
+As part of an Accenture-Intel partnership aimed at accelerating client transformation and driving co-innovation through cutting-edge technology and inudstry experience, we are showcasing Intel's Ice Lake capabilities through an opitimized XGBoost framework across multiple different datasets.
 Through this repository, we can share our workloads and findings when running on the instances we are benchmarking.
 We invite you to explore our workloads and build upon them using the Intel's platform.

 ## Accenture - Intel Partnership
 What do you get when you combine a company that “delivers on the promise of technology and human ingenuity” and another that “shapes the future of technology”?